-Programs to load the data into SAS, SPSS, or Stata, are available on the HCUP User Support

-Web site (HCUP-US).
-These steps are used to download and run the load programs:
+Programs to load the data into SAS, SPSS, or Stata, are available on the HCUP-US Web site.
+To download and run the load programs, follow these steps:

-- 1) Go to the NEDS Database Documentation page on HCUP-US at http://www.hcup-us.ahrq.gov/db/nation/neds/nedsdbdocumentation.jsp. - 2) Go to the "File Specifications and Load Programs" section on this page. - 3) Click on "Nationwide SAS Load Programs", "Nationwide SPSS Load Programs", or "Nationwide Stata Load Programs" to go to the corresponding Load Programs page. - 4) Select the data year and the database ("NEDS") from the drop down lists on this page.
+- 1) Go to the NEDS Database Documentation page on HCUP-US at www.hcup-us.ahrg.gov/db/nation/neds/nedsdbdocumentation.jsp. - 2) Go to the "File Specifications and Load Programs" section on this page. - 3) Click on "Nationwide SAS Load Programs", "Nationwide SPSS Load Programs", or "Nationwide Stata Load Programs" to go to the corresponding Load Programs page. - 4) Select the data year and the database ("NEDS") from the drop down lists on this page.
 Or you may select "NEDS Load All Years" to obtain a zipped file with all load programs for multiple years at once. - 5) Select and save the load programs you need.
 The load programs are specific to the data year and data-related file.
-For example, the load program for the 2014 NEDS Core file is found under the link "SAS NEDS 2014 Core File" in the list generated by selecting "2014" and "NEDS."
+For example, the load program for the 2015 NEDS Core file is found under the link "SAS NEDS 2015 Core File" in the list generated by selecting "2015" and "NEDS."
 Save the load programs into the same directory as the NEDS CSV files on your computer. - 6) Edit and run the load programs as appropriate for your computing environment to create the analysis files.
 For example, modify the directory paths to point to the location of your input and output files.